-Highlights of NCCS Policy Achievements: 26 Years of Advocacy for Cancer Survivors
+Highlights of NCCS Policy Accomplishments: 26 Years of Advocacy for Cancer Survivors

 Fostering a Patient-Centered System of Cancer Care

 - Comprehensive Cancer Care Improvement Act (CCCIA), 109th -112th Congresses; reintroduction in the U.S. House of Representatives in December 2011.
 NCCS has been a leader in legislative efforts to develop and advance legislation to establish a Medicare service for cancer care treatment planning that would contribute to the delivery of coordinated cancer care.
 The bill, first introduced in the 109th Congress by Representative Lois Capps (D-CA), has enjoyed bipartisan support in subsequent Congresses.
 The legislation is also supported by patient advocacy organizations, professional societies, cancer researchers, and leading cancer centers across the country.
 In late 2011, Representatives Capps (D-CA) and Charles Boustany (R-LA) reintroduced the legislation (H.R.
 3705) in the House and in February 2012, Senator Landrieu (D-LA) reintroduced the legislation (S.2097) in the Senate.
 NCCS looks forward to a reintroduction of the legislation in the 113th Congress.

 - Institute of Medicine Workshop on Patient-Centered Cancer Treatment Planning: Improving the Quality of Oncology Care, 2011.
 In early 2011, NCCS partnered with the Institute of Medicine’s National Cancer Policy Forum to convene a workshop addressing patient-centered cancer treatment planning.
 The workshop reviewed best practices in cancer care planning and strategies to enhance adoption of cancer care planning in all sites for cancer care delivery.
 Findings of the workshop have been broadly disseminated to influence current cancer care practice.